This article describes some of the shapes in the DT Annotations stencil.

 Universal Dimension Shape

-The single Universal Dimension shape works on all sides of an object you want to measure and works with all measurement units.
+The single Universal Dimension shape works on all sides of the object you want to measure and is compatible with all measurement units.
 In addition, there are now up to 0.0000 user-defined levels of precision.
-The previous dimension shapes required a separate shape for each side of an object and did not work well at metric measurement units.
+The previous dimension shapes required a separate shape for each side of an object and did not work well with metric measurement units.

 How to use the Universal Dimension Shape